 RECENT CHANGES AND NEW ADDITIONS

 Okay you probably don’t like pollution but maybe you think that’s easy.
 All that’s needed is for the all-knowing and benevolent government to pass more regulations.
 Problem solved!
 Sure, the government is working night and day for our benefit.
+What regulations normally do is to to assign some small part of the environment that can legally be polluted.
+Not a great idea!
+Thousands of small parts add up to a big part.

 If you’re still reading, you may not admire a production system that designs shoddy goods to fall apart after one use, or one warranty, whichever comes first, that produces goods that can’t be repaired, that have no standard parts, that move right into a dump so that producers can sell you one more replacement piece of crap.
 Keep reading